-Pretty and delicious, these glazed sugar cookie wedges are such a pretty cookie.
+Pretty and delicious, these glazed sugar cookies are cut into wedges to make such a pretty cookie.
 Decorate them with different sprinkles for different occasions and times of year.

 glazed sugar cookie wedges with snowflake sprinkles